stevenfollis/ee-workshop/README.md

 	You'll still see vulnerabilites, but far fewer.

-1. If you look at the components of the `tomcat:9.0.6-jre-9-slim` image, you will see that the critical and major vulnerabilities were brought in the `Spring` libraries.
+1. If you look at the components of the `tomcat:9.0.8-jre10-slim` image, you will see that the critical and major vulnerabilities were brought in the `Spring` libraries (not pictured below).
 So maybe it's time to upgrade our app!

 	![](./images/tomcat9-components.png)